Compost procurement ordinances and report for local government

 Some counties and cities in Washington must adopt a Compost Procurement Ordinance (CPO) and submit an annual report on their compost procurement activities as required by the Organics Management Laws.
-The information below covers the details on CPOs, like why they are necessary and contents of the report.
+CPOs are a way to build compost markets as organics collection programs expand under the Organics Management Laws.
+The information below covers the details on CPOs, including why they are necessary and contents of the report.

 Compost procurement ordinances